Baye Fall (basketball)

+Baye Modou Fall (born December 21, 2003) is a Senegalese college basketball player for the Rutgers Scarlet Knights.
+He previously played for the Kansas State Wildcats and the Arkansas Razorbacks.

-Early years
+Early life

 Fall grew up in the Senegalese capital of Dakar, mainly playing association football as a goalkeeper.
 He was always tall for his age, with his father standing at 6 ft 8 in and his mother at 6 ft 4 in.
 His older brother and uncle encouraged him to focus full-time on basketball at the age of 13, when they noticed he had potential on the court.
 When he was 15, Fall moved to the United States to join his cousin, Mamadou Sow, and their uncle in Denver, enrolling at Lincoln Academy Charter School to finish the eighth grade.
 The main reason for the move was an opportunity for a better education, with Fall hoping to be an architect.
 Unlike Sow, he already knew some English, though they both used social media and rap music to learn casual English and slang.

 In March 2019, Fall made a strong first impression on scouts with a standout performance at the Pangos Junior All-American Camp, a showcase for the top middle school talent in the country.
 Basketball writer Frank Burlison, a member of the USBWA Hall of Fame, compared his dominance to that of Deandre Ayton's at the same event six years prior.